-On November 18, 2020 (the "Closing Date"), we completed the acquisition of RareGen as contemplated by that certain Agreement and Plan of Merger, dated as of June 29, 2020, as amended by a Limited Waiver and Modification to the Merger Agreement, dated as of August 3, 2020 (the "Merger Agreement").
-On the Closing Date, an aggregate of 5,550,000 shares of our common stock, were issued to RareGen members in exchange for all of the issued and outstanding RareGen equity.
-On March 31, 2022, an aggregate of 616,666 shares of our common stock, which were held back on the Closing Date for indemnification purposes, were issued to RareGen members.
+On November 18, 2020 (the "Closing Date"), Concurrently with the 2023 Offering referenced above, we completed entered into a common stock purchase agreement with Roger Jeffs, our Chief Executive Officer, for the acquisition sale by us in a private placement of RareGen as contemplated by that certain Agreement and Plan of Merger, dated as of June 29, 2020, as amended by a Limited Waiver and Modification to the Merger Agreement, dated as of August 3, 2020 (the "Merger Agreement").
+On the Closing Date, an aggregate of 5,550,000 139,665 shares of our common stock were issued to RareGen members in exchange at a purchase price of \$7.16 per share for all gross proceeds of the issued and outstanding RareGen equity.
+On March 31, 2022, an aggregate of 616,666 shares of our common stock, which were held back on the Closing Date for indemnification purposes, were issued to RareGen members approximately \$1.0 million.